wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

   PGBouncer was 18.2% faster
 ```

-PGBouncer is 3.3ms faster on average than hitting postgres directly, which is quite good considering the query takes 2.8ms to execute.
+PGBouncer is 3.3ms faster on average than hitting Postgres directly, which is quite good considering the query takes 2.8ms to execute.

 Of course, this is only a small scale experiment, so take it with a grain of salt.
 Test on your production systems and decide for yourself.

 ### Connection Queues

-A nice bonus of pgBouncer is that it will handle spikes of requests where `number of concurrent requests > number of connections available` by queing the requests until connections are available.
+A nice bonus of pgBouncer is that it will handle spikes of requests where `number of concurrent requests > number of connections available` by queuing the requests until connections are available.

-If the queries were going directly to postgres without pgBouncer in between, those additional requests would be refused.
+If the queries were going directly to Postgres without pgBouncer in between, those additional requests would be refused.

 This can come in handy if your database is not prepared to handle a large number of concurrent requests, so you limit your max connections to a reasonable number you know it can handle, and handle the excess requests gracefully by adding them to the queue.